rileymullins/TFlex/README.md

 ## Overview of method
 ![image](https://github.com/user-attachments/assets/f67b7cb9-9c70-4061-b525-833f69a9db96)

+This method is capable of antibody-independent semi-multiplxed TF binding site experiments.
+That is, after initial transfection of a TF-tranposase fusion and a pool of self-reporting transposons containing many SRT barcodes and a unique sample barcode, all samples can be combined.

+This method leverages the self-reporting transposon technology.
+It is "self-reporting" because it contains a promoter that generates transcripts containing the junction of the terminal repeat and downstream genomic DNA.
+Thus, the sample barcode and SRT barcode are encoded into the genomic DNA in the transposon, which is then transcribed.
+Thus, the approximate TF binding site can be identifed through RNA sequencing.

+After pooling all samples, the workflow is RNA extraction, cDNA generation, amplification of the self-reporting transpsons, and then library preparation with the Illumina Nextera XT kit.

-## Description of script
+## Description of data processing script
-This pipeline processes multiplexed self-reporting transposon (SRT) data to identify transcription factor (TF) binding sites at high resolution.
+This pipeline processes multiplexed self-reporting transposon data to identify transcription factor (TF) binding sites.
 It supports high-throughput experiments with many barcoded samples, corrects technical errors in barcode assignment, collapses redundant reads, calls peaks per sample, and generates a consensus set of reproducible peaks across all experimental conditions.